Meet-S0ni/Interview-Questions/README.md

 ## CICD
 - Jenkins
-  - what is declerative pipeline
+  - what is declarative pipeline
   - how to add agents in Jenkins
 - Azure Devops
-  - how to add agents in azure devops
+  - how to add agents in Azure DevOps
   - deployment groups in azure devops
   - azure artifacts
 - ArgoCD
-  - you have to create app where provide url/path of manifest
+  - you have to create an app where provide URL/path of the manifest

 ## Shell Scripting Linux